hammadsadi/dr-tech-backend/README.md

 ### 3. Environment Variables

-Create a `.env` file and configure:
+Create a `.env` file in the root directory and add:

 ```
 PORT=5000